 How much exercise do the dogs require?

 Puppies need physical activity in the form of play or walking.
 Foster homes should expect to provide at least 25-40 minutes of exercise per day.
 This could be accomplished by brisk walking or playing in a safe, fenced area, for example.
 Please understand that for young dogs under one year of age, bones are still forming.
-Exercise by running the dog along side you while you run, jog, bike, etc. is not appropriate for dogs under 1 year.
+Exercise by running the dog along side you while you run, jog, bike, etc. is not appropriate for dogs under one year.

 What equipment or supplies does Service Dogs of Virginia provide?

-- A Premier Collar, training leash, training vest and a small crate for crate training
+- A Premier Collar, training leash, training vest, and a small crate for crate training

-- Training classes, manuals covering reference, medical and training topics
+- Training classes, manuals covering reference, medical, and training topics

 What does the foster home provide?